-Leave requests are fully automated in REACH.
+Leave request are fully automated in REACH.
 Each leave requires host's full name, contact number and address.
 It is recommended for ease of use to pre-load REACH with as many 'hosts' as possible to eliminate the need to enter all the details each time.

-Advanced notice of leave plan is recommended including at least 24-hour notice if any drives are required for the leave (Airport/Train drop off / pick up)
+Advanced notice of leave plan is recommended including at least 24-hour notice if any drives are required for the leave (Airport/Train drop off).

-'Day leave'
+'Day Leave'